TurkuNLP/MultiWebOrganizerPlus/README.md

 - `proposed_labels`: candidate labels with a name and definition.

 The validated result is appended to `discovery.jsonl`.
-Every `--reconcile-every` documents, the pipeline groups equivalent proposals and asks the model to resolve every group.
-A proposal can be deferred, rejected, mapped to an existing label, or created as a new dynamic label.
+Every `--reconcile-every` documents, the pipeline does a maintenance run that goes through newly proposed labels, and either accepts, rejects, or maps them to existing labels.
+After an accepted proposal gain enough support, it can be promoted to a dynamic label.
 Existing dynamic labels may also be merged or revised.
 The taxonomy state records the schema version, aliases, deferred proposals, reconciliation history, and the last processed discovery sequence.

-After the input is exhausted, a final reconciliation resolves all deferred proposals without allowing new deferrals.
-The taxonomy is then marked frozen and receives a content hash.
-A frozen taxonomy cannot be used to resume discovery; start a new run if a new taxonomy is required.

 Discovery is resumable.
 Existing `discovery.jsonl` records are checked for contiguous sequence numbers and duplicate document IDs, and completed documents are skipped.
 Resuming requires the same input fingerprint, seed labels, model settings, and discovery settings that are stored in the taxonomy state.

+After the input is exhausted, a final reconciliation resolves all remaining proposals and ensures a consistent taxonomy with no more than `max_total_labels` labels.
+The taxonomy is then marked frozen and receives a content hash.
+A frozen taxonomy cannot be used to resume discovery; start a new run if a new taxonomy is required.

 ### Classification